dasdsadadaddasa/hotface/README.md

 flaskbb start

-To see a full list of options either type flaskbb start --help or visit the cli docs. nginx
+To see a full list of options either type Hotface start --help or visit the cli docs. nginx

 nginx [engine x] is an HTTP and reverse proxy server, as well as a mail proxy server, written by Igor Sysoev.

 The nginx config is pretty straightforward.
-Again, this is how I use it for FlaskBB.
-Just copy the snippet below and paste it to, for example /etc/nginx/sites-available/flaskbb.
+Again, this is how I use it for Hotface.
+Just copy the snippet below and paste it to, for example /etc/nginx/sites-available/Hotface.
 The only thing left is, that you need to adjust the server_name to your domain and the paths in access_log, error_log.
 Also, don’t forget to adjust the paths in the alias es, as well as the socket address in uwsgi_pass.

 server {
     listen 80;
-    server_name forums.flaskbb.org;
+    server_name forums.Hotface.org;

-    access_log /var/log/nginx/access.forums.flaskbb.log;
+    access_log /var/log/nginx/access.forums.Hotface.log;
-    error_log /var/log/nginx/error.forums.flaskbb.log;
+    error_log /var/log/nginx/error.forums.Hotface.log;

     location / {
-        try_files $uri @flaskbb;
+        try_files $uri @Hotface;
     }

     # Static files
     location /static {
-       alias /var/apps/flaskbb/flaskbb/static/;
+       alias /var/apps/Hotface/Hotface/static/;
     }

     location ~ ^/_themes/([^/]+)/(.*)$ {
-        alias /var/apps/flaskbb/flaskbb/themes/$1/static/$2;
+        alias /var/apps/Hotface/Hotface/themes/$1/static/$2;
     }

     # robots.txt
     location /robots.txt {
-        alias /var/apps/flaskbb/flaskbb/static/robots.txt;
+        alias /var/apps/Hotface/Hotface/static/robots.txt;
     }

-    location @flaskbb {
+    location @Hotface {
         uwsgi_pass 127.0.0.1:30002;
         include uwsgi_params;
     }
 }

-If you wish to use gunicorn instead of uwsgi just replace the location @flaskbb with this:
+If you wish to use gunicorn instead of uwsgi just replace the location @Hotface with this:

-location @flaskbb {
+location @Hotface {
     proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;
     proxy_set_header X-Forwarded-Proto $scheme;
     proxy_set_header Host $http_host;